bkpgh/outgrab/README.rst

 in which case the the .txt files will be concatenated together and outgrab will see them as one file.
-The file coming in on stdin is reference by $file1 in the command language.
+The file coming in on stdin is referenced by $file1 in the command language.

 You can also input files via the -i or --inputfiles flags like this::